 - Add in the seasonings and whisk a final time.

-- Heat 1 tbsp of butter over medium heat in a cast iron skillet.
+- Heat 1 tbsp of butter over medium-low heat in a non stick pan or well seasoned cast iron skillet.
+If you don’t use a non-stick pan it is very likely to stick and be difficult to flip.

 - Once hot, add in 1/2 a cup of the chickpea batter.